KarelZe/thesis/references/obsidian/📖chapters/👶Introduction.md

 3. What question do I solve?
 (SMART)
 4. What contributions do I make?

+and is derived from simple heuristics.

 The validity of many economic studies hinges on the ability to properly classify trades as buyer or seller-initiated. ([[@odders-whiteOccurrenceConsequencesInaccurate2000]])

+Despite the overall importance for option research, the trade initiator is commonly not provided with

 - Works that require trade side classification in option markets:
 	- [[@muravyevOrderFlowExpected2016]]
 	- [[@huDoesOptionTrading2014]]
 	- Possible application of the lee-ready algorithm -> market sideness? ([[@sarkarMarketSidednessInsights2023]])

 - “Although extant algorithms are adequate to the basic job of sorting trades, our work suggests that a refinement to the extant methods of classifying trades will do even better.”
 (Ellis et al., 2000, p.
 539) -> nice word "extant methods"

 - trade site classification matters for several reasons, market liquidity measures, short sells, study of bid-ask-spreads.
 - Where is trade side classification applied?
 Why is it important?
 Do citation search.